gamblevore/speedie/Documentation/Nil.md

     function lost_track (|message?| m)
         || IsReal = m != nil
         if IsReal
-            printline m.name // this code is correct, but speedie doesn't realise and flags it as incorrect.
+            printline m.render // this code is correct, but speedie doesn't realise and flags it as incorrect.

         if m != nil
-            printline m.name // speedie understands this!
+            printline m.render // speedie understands this!